bitcoinops/bitcoinops.github.io/_posts/fr/newsletters/2023-01-04-newsletter.md

 layout: newsletter
 lang: fr
 ---
-This week's newsletter warns users of Bitcoin Knots about a release signing key compromise, announces the release of two software forks of Bitcoin Core, and summarizes continued discussion about replace-by-fee policies.
+Cette semqine le bulletin d'informqtion warns users of Bitcoin Knots about a release signing key compromise, announces the release of two software forks of Bitcoin Core, and summarizes continued discussion about replace-by-fee policies.
 Also included are our regular sections with the announcements